Azure/autorest.typescript/test/skip-subtypes/generated/BodyComplex/README.md

 ### How to use

-#### Authentication

-One of the first steps in accessing the services using SDK is to authenticate the client.
-There are several methods to authenticate such as interactive login, etc. Refer [readme for @azure/ms-rest-nodeauth](https://www.npmjs.com/package/@azure/ms-rest-nodeauth) package for all options to authenticate the client.

 #### nodejs - client creation and getValid basic as an example written in TypeScript.

 ##### Install @azure/ms-rest-nodeauth